 In 1993, President Bill Clinton outlined more specific guidelines for prospective analysis of cost-benefit trade-offs.
 And yet, the regulatory review process was still operating with one hand tied behind its back.
 As a general matter, a regulation’s likely benefits and costs were considered only before the proposal was enacted — the point when we know the least precisely because the regulations are untested.
 Consequently, prospective estimates of the costs and benefits must rest on many unverifiable and potentially controversial assumptions.

 And, once a regulation passed through a prospective analysis and went on the books, it could remain there for decades without any further evaluation.

 Some regulations work out exactly as intended.
 But some, of course, do not.
 For example, an air pollutant may prove to be more harmful than was originally understood.
-Or innovation may lead to new and less expensive pollution-abatement technology.
+Or, a regulation may end up imposing larger costs on businesses than suggested by the prospective analysis.
 In our rapidly changing world, regulations can and should adapt to change.

 In the remainder of my testimony, I will identify two further changes that would increase the chances that our regulatory system consistently produces rules with benefits that exceed costs.

 The first change is to make three reforms that build on Executive Orders 13563 and 13610.